JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/journaline-1.png?raw=true)

+The picture shows that different secondary data services are available, all sharing the same subchannel, the one that actually contains the journaline data.

-Since it is a secondary **data service**, it is automatically activated (and made visible) when the primary service is selected.
+Since it is a secondary **data service**, such a secondary service is automatically activated (and made visible) when the primary service is selected.
 It shows as given below and is selectable by clicking on the items in the journaline window.